Los Angeles drops discrimination lawsuit against Citigroup

-NEW YORK Los Angeles has dropped a lawsuit accusing Citigroup (C.N) of discriminatory mortgage lending, marking the second time a major bank has escaped claims that it steered the city's minorities into high-cost loans and led to foreclosures and neighborhood blight.
+NEW YORK Oct 8 Los Angeles has dropped a lawsuit accusing Citigroup of discriminatory mortgage lending, marking the second time a major bank has escaped claims that it steered the city's minorities into high-cost loans and led to foreclosures and neighborhood blight.

 The lawsuit said Citi engaged in "red lining," or restricting credit in minority neighborhoods, and "reverse red lining," or targeting minorities for high-cost loans that ended in default.